June 08, 2015

 northeast corner of Schubert & Lakewood

-Readlook, and view more about the Evanston Branch that linked downtown Chicago with the Township of Evanston that was sliced geographical though old Lake View.
+more about the Evanston Division that linked downtown Chicago with the Township of Evanston that once sliced geographical through old Lake View.

 'From 1885 to 1908, the Milwaukee Road operated commuter trains between Chicago and Evanston.
-In 1908 this operation was replaced by elevated trains, which evolved to the CTA's Red Line and Purple Line.
-The line north of Wilson Ave. was elevated and upgraded to today's rapid transit line.
-While between downtown Chicago and Wilson Ave., commuter trains operated until 1917.
-That line was subsequently downgraded and eventually abandoned.'
+In 1908 this operation was replaced by elevated trains, which evolved into the CTA's Red Line and Purple Line.
+The line north of Wilson Aveune was elevated and upgraded to today's rapid transit line.
+While between downtown Chicago and Wilson Aveune, commuter trains operated until 1917.
+That commuter line was subsequently downgraded and eventually abandoned.'

 Fullerton Ave. - a station building existed on the north side of Fullerton Avenue near Lakewood Avenue, on the east side of the tracks.